Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Differential Dynamic Programming Oracle

 Plugging this model into~\eqref{eq:bell_approx} and using linear approximations of the costs, the recursion~\eqref{eq:bell_approx_rec} amounts to computing, starting from $\costogo_\horizon = \lin_{\diff_{\cost_\horizon}^{\state_\horizon, \ctrl_\horizon}} = \lin_{\cost_\horizon}^{\state_\horizon, \ctrl_\horizon}$,

 where in the last line we used that the cost-to-go functions $\costogo_t$ are necessarily affine, s.t. $\costogo_{ t+1}(\diffstate) = \costogo_{t+1}(0) + \lin_{\costogo_{t+1}}(\diffstate)$.
-We retrieve then the same recursion as the one used for a gradient oracle and the output policies are then the same.
+We retrieve then the same recursion as the one used for a gradient oracle~\eqref{eq:bellman_l}, with the same policies.
 Since the computed policies are constant, they are not affected by the dynamics along which a roll-out phase is performed.
 In other words, the oracle returned by using linear approximations in a DDP approach is just a gradient oracle.

-\paragraph{Linear Quadratic Approximation} If we consider a linear quadratic approximation for the composition of the cost-to-go function and the dynamics, we have
+{\bf Linear Quadratic Approximation.} If we consider a linear quadratic approximation for the composition of the cost-to-go function and the dynamics, we have

 where we denote simply $\qua_{f} = \qua_f^{0}$ the quadratic expansion of a function $f$ around the origin.
 Plugging this model into~\eqref{eq:bell_approx} and using quadratic approximations of the costs, the recursion~\eqref{eq:bell_approx_rec} amounts to computing, starting from $\costogo_\horizon = \qua_{\diff_{\cost_\horizon}^{\state_\horizon, \ctrl_\horizon}} = \qua_{\cost_\horizon}^{\state_\horizon, \ctrl_\horizon}$,